 A separation agreement is usually intended to be a final financial settlement.

-If the terms of the agreement aren’t fair this is entirely different and those sorts of agreements may well be challenged.
+If the terms of the agreement aren’t fair this is entirely different.
+Those sorts of agreements may well be challenged.

-If I think that the terms of your agreement do not look fair I can tell you in advance and help you alter it if necessary.
+If I think that the terms of your agreement don’t look fair, I can help you alter it.